ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Help

 Vim has a comprehensive built-in help system.
 To access and navigate it, here are some important commands.
-For a more comprehensive overview, visit this [Built-in Vim Help](https://www.seanh.cc/2020/08/02/how-to-use-vim's-built-in-help/) page.
+For a more detailed overview, visit this [Built-in Vim Help](https://www.seanh.cc/2020/08/02/how-to-use-vim's-built-in-help/) page.